 GLOBAL: The idValueRule element contains the following:

 A required selector attribute.
-It contains an absolute selector which selects the nodes to which this rule applies.
+It contains an absolute selector that selects the nodes to which this rule applies.

 A required idValue attribute.
-It contains an XPath expression which constructs a string corresponding to the identifier of the node to which this rule applies.
+It contains an XPath expression that constructs a string corresponding to the identifier of the node to which this rule applies.
 The identifier MUST be unique at least within the document.
 If the attribute xml:id is present or id in HTML for the selected node, the value of the xml:id attribute or id in HTML MUST take precedence over the idValue value.

 Example 71: Pointing to an ID value with the idValueRule element